 Labradors were bred to work in close partnership with people, constantly receiving and acting on new information from their handler.

-A Dalmador who takes strongly after a Labrador will usually be very motivated to take part in training games, and pick up new commands quickly.
+A Dalmador who takes strongly after a Labrador will be very motivated to take part in training games.
+They will pick up new commands quickly.

 A Dalmador who takes after a Dalmatian more might be harder for a novice dog trainer to teach.
 But they’re still very clever, and capable of learning a great deal.

 Whichever breed a Dalmador takes after, they will respond best to force free, positive reinforcement training.